A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

-\textit{Stage 3} uses Highway-GCN again with the input being the joint embeddings from the previous two stages, specifically the concatenation of the entity embedding computed in Stage 1 and the sum of all the relation predicate embeddings related to the entity.
-The alignment module maps the output of the Highway-GCN for $\mathcal{G}_1$ and $\mathcal{G}_2$ into a unified vector space with Equation~\ref{margin-based-kga-loss}.
+\textit{Stage 3} uses Highway-GCN again with the input being the concatenation of the entity embeddings computed in Stage 1 and the sum of all the relation predicate embeddings related to the entity.
+The alignment module maps the output of the Highway-GCN for the two KGs into a unified vector space with a loss similar to Equation~\ref{margin-based-kga-loss}.

-\textbf{\underline{RDGCN}}~\citep{RDGCN2019}.
-Similar to HGCN, RDGCN also utilizes relation information and extends GCNs with highway gates to capture the neighborhood structural information.
-RDGCN differs from HGCN in that it incorporates relation information by the attentive interaction between a \emph{primal graph} and a \emph{dual relation graph}.

-Specifically, RDGCN has a primal graph $\mathcal{G}_p$ which is the union of $\mathcal{G}_1$ and $\mathcal{G}_2$.
-A dual relation graph $\mathcal{G}_d$ is constructed based on $\mathcal{G}_p$ as follows.
-Its nodes represent relation predicates in $\mathcal{G}_p$.
-If two relation predicates in $\mathcal{G}_p$ share the same head or tail entities, an edge is added to connect the corresponding nodes in $\mathcal{G}_d$.
-Such edges are assigned weights, which indicate the percentage of shared head or tail entities.

-To capture the interaction between the primal graph and the dual graph, RDGCN uses a graph attention mechanism~\citep{GAT2017}.
-Each primal-dual interaction consists of a primal attention layer and a dual attention layer.
-The primal attention weights are computed in the primal attention layer using node embeddings of the dual relation graph, while the dual attention weights are computed based on the node features of the primal graph according to Equation~\ref{eq:gat_attention_weight}.

-After several rounds of interactions between the primal and the dual relation graph, the relation information can be integrated into the node embeddings of the primal graph, which is the input of the GCN with highway gates to get final entity embeddings like in the third stage in HGCN.
-EA is performed based on the entity embeddings using Manhattan distance.

 \textbf{\underline{GMNN}}~\citep{GMNN2019} formulates the EA problem as graph matching between two \emph{topic entity graphs}.
 Every entity in a KG corresponds to a topic entity graph, which is formed by the one-hop neighbors of the entity and the corresponding relation predicates (i.e., edges).
 Such a graph represents the local context information of the entity.
 GMNN uses a graph matching model to model the similarity of two topic entity graphs, which indicates the probability of the two corresponding entities being aligned.